rodneyshupe/Cookbook/Recipes/Salads/GrapefruitAvocadoRaspberriesAndWatercressSalad.rst

 Directions
 ----------

-1. Simply place all ingredients in a bowl, season, and add 2 parts extra virgin olive oil and 1 part balsamic vinegar.
+1. Place all ingredients in a bowl, season, and add 2 parts extra virgin olive oil and 1 part balsamic vinegar.
 2. Toss gently, and serve on a platter or individually.